Cardio Kickboxing: What It Is and Is It Good for You?

 A training session includes a warm-up and cool-down phase, as well as the very important stretching exercises.
 Because of the high pace and the complexity of movements, stretching is essential in avoiding injuries, but also if you want to advance, since better flexibility allows for the realisation of more complex moves.

-Despite utilising kickboxing, cardio kickboxing is not a martial art!
+Despite utilising kickboxing, and other cardio workouts, kickboxing is not a martial art!
 It is a non-contact form of exercise where the kickboxing moves are just a way of exercising, rather than fighting.
 So, if you want to learn how to fight, cardio is definitely not for you, but if you want to be healthier – certainly!

 Typical sessions last from 30 do 60 minutes, depending on the gym and training sessions can burn between 350 and 450 calories per hour, which is a pretty large amount.